-The Similan Islands are home to some amazing beaches, great snorkeling and the most famous dive spots in Thailand.
+The Similan Islands, located of the West coast of Thailand are home to some amazing beaches, great snorkeling and the most famous dive spots in Thailand.
+Thus, the Similan Islands diving liveaboard trips we offer are a treat to all levels of divers and marine life enthusiasts.
 Marine life is the densest and healthiest in the entire kingdom while the islands themselves remain uninhabited – preserved for visitors only.
 The underwater scenery ranges from the gentle sloping reefs of the eastern facing dive sites to the dramatic and wild boulder sites of the west.
 Passing pelagics like Manta Rays and Whale Sharks make visits throughout the year and hundreds of species of reef fish can be found each day (on each dive?!).
 The scenery above the water makes these islands just as deserving of a visit – with some of the most amazing sunsets and sunrises you will ever experience.

 Best Time to Visit

 While the park is open from October 15th through May 15th, the most popular time to visit is in December and Early January and you will need to book your diving trips and accommodation accordingly!

 However the least amount of rain, and the smoothest water is in late February through Mid-March.
 Temperatures start to rise, but the seas are very calm and the evenings are nearly perfect!
 There is always the chance of a bit of rain, and you will certainly need your sunscreen…but this is certainly the best time to join a Similan Liveaboard